Information about ozone used for koi ponds

 As mentioned above, this is a sign that the ORP/redox value of the water is too high.
 A high ORP/redox value indicates that there is little material to be oxidized in the water.
 Any discoloration present in the water is completely oxidized, giving the water a clear blue color.

 It is sometimes claimed that blue water is due to a bad contact time, so dissolved ozone would remain in the water.
 However, this statement clashes; After all, with a bad contact time it is hardly possible to dissolve ozone in water, so there is hardly any dissolved ozone in the water.
-What is probably meant is that the water is not degassed properly (cause may be too short a contact time), so that ozone bubbles remain in the water.
+What is probably meant is that the water is not degassed properly (which may be caused by too short contact time), so that ozone bubbles remain in the water.
 These bubbles then end up in the pond.

 A ORP/redox meter measures the amount of ozone in the water.